 Website Updates to Make Immediately

-Farther down on your list, you might have the question, “Should I get a new practice website?”
+Farther down on your list, you might have the question, “Should I get a new practice dental web design?”
 Unless you feel you have the capacity for that during the time leading up to the closing of the practice, you don’t need to worry about that right away.
 We like to say, “Don’t borrow tomorrow’s problems!”
-Most website updates can be made over time if the existing practice site is worth carrying over to your long-term dental marketing plan.
-If it’s not, a brand new website is a big project and requires more bandwidth that you’ll likely have in the days following your dental practice acquisition.
+Most dental website updates can be made over time if the existing practice site is worth carrying over to your long-term dental marketing plan.
+If it’s not, a brand new dental website is a big project and requires more bandwidth that you’ll likely have in the days following your practice acquisition.
 As you take over an existing practice website, here are some updates that may need to be made immediately: